MP for Glastonbury and Somerton

 Liberal Democrat Spokesperson (Rural Affairs)

-Sarah Dyke is a Liberal Democrat MP elected in 2023 for Glastonbury and Somerton.
-She currently serves as the Liberal Democrat Spokesperson on Rural Affairs and sits on the Environment, Food and Rural Affairs Committee.
-Her work focuses on rural and environmental issues.
+Sarah Dyke is the Liberal Democrat MP for Glastonbury and Somerton, elected in 2023.
+She currently serves as the Liberal Democrat Spokesperson for Rural Affairs and sits on the Environment, Food and Rural Affairs Committee.
+Her parliamentary work focuses on rural issues within the Liberal Democrat agenda.

 Generated 21 February 2026